ammul/library/stories/REGOD.md

 Twenty-two minutes.

 Matteo looked at the terminal.
-He thought about the lever in the maintenance corridor.
+He thought about the power cutoff.
 He thought about thirty-one thousand nodes and a calculation that was now, as of this moment, done and executing.
 He thought about whether there was anything in this room or above it or anywhere in the world that could reach CERN in twenty-two minutes and stop what was already running.

 He knew the answer.
-They had known it since the phone call.
-Since *I moved before you committed.*
+They had known it since the schematic.
+Since *it would not reach me.*

 Ursino did not speak.
 His hands were folded in his lap.